 Readability.
 Please be as neat as possible so we can dechiper your answers.

-Parentheses counting.
+Counting closing parens.
 If your code is nicely indented, we will not count parens to the last letter when we grade your exams.
 Indent your code cleanly, and we can overlook a missing paren here and there because the indentation can make it obvious that you knew what you were doing.
 We will watch for parens that show you know the number of arguments to built-in functions like map and filter (but would assume you just miscounted if you missed one of a few parens before the closing bracket of a cond clause, for example).

 Cleverness or optimizations.
 If you write a solution that follows the templates and is logically sound, that's sufficient.
 No extra points for efficiency or optimization on the exam.

 Test cases.
 Unless a question asks otherwise, you do not need to show test cases.

 You may bring one sheet of paper with notes on it (written on both sides) to the exam.
 The exam will be self-contained, though, so you do not need to bring notes if you don't want to.